 After painting, the hardware used to attach sheet metal and other parts during final assembly was generally just standard Cad-Plated hardware.

-What I'm doing here (just for grins) is comparing various color swatch RGB codes copied from paint manufacturer's color charts on the web.
-I'm assuming the paint manufacturers have people who agonize over the exact RGB computer codes that best represent their real world colors.
-Of course that is completely impossible.
-All colors will always look different as the lighting changes.
+What I'm doing here (just for grins) is comparing various color swatch RGB or Hex codes copied from paint manufacturer's color charts on the web.
+I'm assuming the paint manufacturers have people who agonize over the exact computer codes that best represent their colors.
+Of course computer screens simply cannot accurately display real colors or change correctly as ambient lighting changes.
+The first two rows are swatches of five different official Ford Blue color codes that might have been used for tractors in 1971.
+There are several different "Ford Blue" colors that various experts claim are correct for these tractors.

 |Rust-Oleum Sail Blue||50-mix-50||Rust-Oleum Royal Blue|